seL4/docs/FrequentlyAskedQuestions.md

 a virtual machine monitor (VMM) which performs the necessary emulations.
 The VMM runs de-privileged (x86 Ring-3 root mode or ARM supv mode).

-### How does seL4+VMM compare with OKL4 or Codezero?
- That’s a bit
-difficult to answer, given that of the three, only seL4 is open-source.

-Codezero (when it was still open source) was a clone of the then OKL4 microkernel, without any of the optimisations that make L4 microkernels fast.

-The OKL4 Microvisor has a different API, especially designed to support efficient para-virtualisation.
-It has fairly mature userland, especially a driver framework.

 ### Does seL4 support multiple virtual machines at once?
  Yes, multiple
 VMs are supported, including heterogeneous ones.